-This calculation is performed by inputting the ratio of the polar and the equatorial radii, $R_\text{ratio}=R_{\text{pol}}/R_{\text{eq}}$.
-The rotation rate $\Omega$ and the radius $R$ are determined after carrying out the self-consistent calculation.
+This calculation is performed by inputting the polar-to- radius ratio, $\hat{r}_\text{ratio}=\hat{r}_{\text{p}}/\hat{r}_{\text{e}}$.
+The angular velocity $\Omega$, and the radius $\hat{r}_{e}$ are determined after carrying out the self-consistent calculation.
 In this work, we adopted the CST approach, which maps the KEH calculation onto a finite coordinate domain.